 Cleaning products may contribute to antibiotic resistance

-There is some evidence that the use of antibacterial and antimicrobial cleaning products – combined with the over-prescription of antibiotics – may produce strains of bacteria that are resistant to disinfectants and antibiotics.
+There is evidence that the use of antibacterial and antimicrobial cleaning products – combined with the over-prescription of antibiotics – may produce strains of bacteria that are resistant to disinfectants and antibiotics.
 There are several issues involved:

 - There may not be enough of the antibacterial or antimicrobial agent in these cleaning products to destroy bacteria completely.